MichalLytek/typegraphql-prisma/Readme.md

 #### Additional decorators for Prisma schema model fields

-If you need to apply some decorators, like `@Authorized` or `@Extensions`, on the model `@ObjectType` fields, you can use similar pattern as for the resolver actions described above.
+If you need to apply some decorators, like `@Authorized` or `@Extensions`, on the model `@ObjectType` and its fields, you can use similar pattern as for the resolver actions described above.

 All you need to do is to import `ModelsEnhanceMap` type and `applyModelsEnhanceMap` function, and then create a config object, where you put the decorator functions (without `@`) in an array.
-If you want to split the config definitions, you can use `ModelFieldsConfig` type in the same way like `ResolverActionsConfig`, e.g.:
+If you want to split the config definitions, you can use `ModelConfig` and `ModelFieldsConfig` type in the same way like `ResolverActionsConfig`, e.g.:

 ```ts
 import {